 We also advise our Responsible Minister and government agencies on how to make the law more accessible and easier to understand.

-The Commission has a commitment to consult the public on areas of law that are being reviewed.
-It promotes discussion and consultation through its issues papers series, and invites submissions from the public prior to making its recommendations for law reform to the Minister.
+The Commission has a commitment to consult the public on areas of law that we review.
+We promote discussion and consultation by publishing Issues Papers.
+We invite submissions from the public before we make recommendations to the Minister.